turinglabsorg/datahub-learn/network-documentation/near/tutorials/nft-marketplace-in-assemblyscript.md

 import { u128, VMContext } from 'near-sdk-as'
 ```

-You can add the following code at the end of the current unit test.
+You can add the following code at the end of the current unit test file `__tests__/main.unit.spec.ts`.
 The comment itself is already self-explanatory.

 ```typescript
 describe('add_to_market', () => {